zmeeks/Python_atbs_scripts/README.txt

 *** R E A D M E ***
 * * * * * * * * * *

-Most of the scripts here are solutions from scripting-projects in the book ‘Automate The Boring Stuff with Python’ by Al Sweigart.
+Most of the scripts here are my solutions to scripting-projects in the book ‘Automate The Boring Stuff with Python’ by Al Sweigart.
 Included in each script is the chapter and page number that the script is given as a project or given as a script if it was a learning script.
 I’ve included a few scripts